What is a second mortgage?

 A remortgage involves switching your home loan from one company to another and, often, borrowing additional funds in the process.
 A remortgage involves one lender and one monthly repayment.

-A remortgage can sometimes offer a lower rate than a second mortgage although the fees and charges may be higher.
+A remortgage can sometimes offer a lower rate although the fees and charges may be higher.
 You may also want to avoid moving your main mortgage.
 For example, you may have an excellent deal on your mortgage or your circumstances may have changed since you took out the loan.

-You can use a second mortgage for almost any purpose.
+You can use it for almost any purpose.
 People often use second mortgages to: